Grizzly bear: Conflicts with humans

 Grizzlies are considered more aggressive compared to black bears when defending themselves and their offspring.
 Unlike the smaller black bears, adult grizzlies do not climb trees well, and respond to danger by standing their ground and warding off their attackers.
 Mothers defending cubs are the most prone to attacking, and are responsible for 70% of humans killed by grizzlies.

 Grizzly bears normally avoid contact with people.
 In spite of their obvious physical advantage they rarely actively hunt humans.
 Most grizzly bear attacks result from a bear that has been surprised at very close range, especially if it has a supply of food to protect, or female grizzlies protecting their offspring.

 Increased human–bear interaction has created "problem bears": bears adapted to human activities or habitat.
 Exacerbating this is the fact that intensive human use of grizzly habitat coincides with the seasonal movement of grizzly bears.
 Aversive conditioning using rubber bullets, foul-tasting chemicals, or acoustic deterrent devices attempt to condition bears to associate humans with unpleasantness, but is ineffective when the bears have already learned to positively associate humans with food.
 Such bears are translocated or killed because they pose a threat to humans.
 The B.C. government kills approximately 50 problem bears each year and overall spends more than one million dollars annually to address bear complaints, relocate bears or kill them.
 A bear killing a human in a national park may be killed to prevent its attacking again.

 Bear awareness programs have been developed by communities in grizzly bear territory to help prevent conflicts with both black and grizzly bears.
 The main premise of these programs is to teach humans to manage foods that attract bears.
 Keeping garbage securely stored, harvesting fruit when ripe, securing livestock behind electric fences, and storing pet food indoors are all measures promoted by bear awareness programs.
 Revelstoke, British Columbia, is a community that demonstrates the success of this approach.
 In the ten years preceding the development of a community education program in Revelstoke, 16 grizzlies were destroyed and a further 107 were relocated away from the town.
 An education program run by Revelstoke Bear Aware was put in place in 1996.
 Since the program began just four grizzlies have been eliminated and five have been relocated.

 For back-country campers, hanging food between trees at a height unreachable to bears is a common procedure, although some grizzlies can climb and reach hanging food in other ways.
 An alternative to hanging food is to use a bear canister.

 Traveling in groups of six or more can significantly reduce the chance of bear-related injuries while hiking in bear country.
 Grizzly bears are especially dangerous because of the force of their bite, which has been measured at over 8 megapascals (1160 psi).
-It has been estimated that a bite from a grizzly could even crush a bowling ball.
+It has been estimated that a bite from a grizzly can crush a bowling ball.